 The majority of city residents will never experience being in an old growth forest, and they may be unaware of the complexity of these interconnected ecosystems, even as their crucial value to climate change reversal becomes evidenced.
-It is known that our old trees play a crucial part in forest ecologies, in the health of the province, and of the planet.
+It is known that our old trees play a critical part in forest ecologies, in the health of the province, and of the planet.
 The removal of old-growth trees affects climate and biodiversity.
 This is because old trees take in vast amounts of carbon from the atmosphere as a result of their growth rate that accelerates with age; they provide rich sites of biodiversity unlike newer trees and younger forests; they function as crucial hubs of networked communication and nutrient sharing activity within the forest; and they provide health benefits to people who walk within the forest.
 However, because of deforestation from industry and development, we have lost a significant portion of our intact forests in the province.
 Over the last decade, our forests have transformed from carbon sinks into carbon sources, exacerbating the effects of climate change.
-The Wild Empathy research asks how can art play a role in generating public awareness and care about our old trees and forests, and the role they play in ecological and public health?
+The Wild Empathy project asks how can art play a role in generating public awareness and care about our old trees and forests, and the role they play in ecological and public health?

 Dr Julie Andreyev, principle investigator, Emily Carr University

-Simon Overstall, composer and computational aesthetics
+Simon Overstall, sound production, composer and computational aesthetics

 Damien Gillis, independent documentary filmmaker

 Dr Deirdre Brink, independent biologist

 Lorenz Jimenez, independent photographer and videographer

 Sean Arden, research technician in the Mixed Reality Lab, ECU

 Alex Hass, research associate, Basically Good Media Lab, ECU